-The cost of running a Superyacht is significant, with annual costs ranging from €2M for a 50 metre yacht, and up to €20M+ for some of todays Gigayachts.
-And, with such significant expenditure it is essential to have financial controls in place, and a well formulated, approved and monitored budget is one of the most valuable tools available.
+The cost of running a Superyacht is significant, with annual costs ranging from €2M for a 50 metre yacht and up to €20M+ for some of todays 100m+ yachts.
+With such significant expenditure it is essential to have financial controls in place and a well developed, and monitored budget is one of the most valuable tools available.

 A budget must; forecast the amount and timing of funds, measure performance and instill accountability and transparency into the fiscal management of the yacht.